gettalong/hexapdf/man/man1/hexapdf.1.md

 Synopsis: `images` \[`OPTIONS`] *PDF*

 This command extracts images from the *PDF*.
 If the `--extract` option is not specified, the images are listed with their indices and additional information, sorted by page number.
+Note that if an image is used multiple times on a page, only the first occurence of it will be included.

 The `--extract` option can then be used to extract one or more images, saving them to files called `PREFIX-N.EXT` where the prefix can be set via `--prefix`, *N* is the image index and *EXT* is either png, jpg or jpx.

 `-e` \[*A,B,C,...*], `--extract` \[*A,B,C,...*]